Retirement Savings Options

 For those in certain unique situations, there are specialized IRA options: for example, for self-employed individuals a SEP IRA can allow higher contributions than either a traditional or Roth IRA; SEP IRAs are also available to small business owners with employees.
 Working with a financial advisor, an investment company or a bank representative can help you establish the most appropriate type of IRA for you.

 Regardless of the type of retirement plan selected the long-term benefits can be significant as the money invested has the opportunity to grow over time.
-Our Investment Representatives at the Investment and Retirement Center at On Tap Credit Union can help you decide which investment options are right for you.
+Our LPL Financial Advisors at the Investment and Wealth Management Center at On Tap Credit Union can help you decide which investment options are right for you.
 Call us today to schedule your free, no-obligation consultation at 303.279.6414 or 800.770.6414.

 Content in this material is for general information only and not intended to provide specific advice or recommendations for any individual.
 No strategy assures success or protects against loss.
 Investing involves risk including loss of principal.